 - O2 Academy, Oxford: An iconic live music venue on Cowley Road, where artists spanning across a wide range of genres play

-- Modern Art: One of the UK’s leading contemporary art establishments, showcasing exhibitions of international modern and contemporary visual art from established and up-and-coming artists
+- Modern Art: One of the UK’s leading contemporary art establishments, showcasing exhibitions of international modern and contemporary visual art from established and up-and-coming artists.

 Residents can also enjoy shows at the Oxford Playhouse, and live music at the likes of Sandy’s Piano bar, The Bullingdon, the Jericho Tavern and The Wheatsheaf.

-Shopping Options
+Shopping Options in East Oxfordshire

 East Oxford is a paradise for shoppers looking to discover unique treasures and one-of-a-kind finds.
 The area is home to many independent boutiques, vintage stores, and artisanal shops, offering everything from handmade jewellery and vintage clothing to locally crafted homeware and gifts.